KrisDeCooman/hydroblox/README.md

 #### MultiOwnable

-Both the HydroBloxStateDistributor and HydroBloxAuthority smart contracts implement the MultiOwnable smart contract.
+Both the HydroBloxDistributor and HydroBloxAuthority smart contracts implement the MultiOwnable smart contract.
 This smart contract exists for testing purposes only, so each of team members can be an owner on the deployed environment.
 The owners are for example able to transition the state machine from one state to another, or to issue HBCM and HBPM identities.